 Tropical rainforests are home to a vast array of biodiversity.
 In addition, 1.6 billion people worldwide depend on tropical rainforests to survive.
 However, these rainforests are under immense pressure: 108 million hectares were lost between 2010 and 2018.
 What’s more, deforestation is often accompanied by land grabbing and environmental and human rights violations.

-This is why IUCN NL contributes to more sustainable and inclusive management of tropical rainforests, in a way that promotes climate mitigation, human rights and preserving the livelihoods of local communities.
+This is why IUCN NL contributes to more sustainable and inclusive management of tropical rainforests, in a way that promotes climate mitigation & adaptation, human rights and preserving the livelihoods of Indigenous peoples and local communities.
 We do this in the Forests for a Just Future programme by the Green Livelihoods Alliance.
 This programme builds on the Forested Landscapes for Equity programme that ran from 2016 to 2020.

-Together with social organisations, indigenous peoples and local communities this alliance works in 12 countries in South America, Africa and Asia in landscapes where forests and the communities who have traditionally lived there are threatened by the expansion of agriculture (e.g. palm oil, soy), infrastructure, mining and oil and gas extraction, where there are opportunities to influence policy and practices.
+Together with civil society organisations, Indigenous peoples and local communities this alliance works in 11 countries in South America, Africa and Asia in landscapes where forests and the communities who have traditionally lived there are threatened by the expansion of agriculture (e.g. palm oil, soy), infrastructure, mining and oil and gas extraction, where there are opportunities to influence policy and practices.

 Effective policy and regulations